MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-code-coverage-results-v2.md

 Tasks such as [Visual Studio Test](vstest-v2.md), [.NET Core](dotnet-core-cli-v2.md), [Ant](ant-v1.md), [Maven](maven-v2.md), [Gulp](gulp-v1.md), and [Grunt](grunt-v0.md) also provide the option to publish code coverage data to the pipeline.
 If you are using these tasks, you do not need a separate Publish Code Coverage Results task in the pipeline.

-Prerequisite- To generate the Code coverage view under the Code coverage tab use the [dotnet 2.1.x] (https://learn.microsoft.com/en-gb/azure/devops/pipelines/tasks/reference/use-dotnet-v2?view=azure-pipelines&viewFallbackFrom=azure-devops)  task as a pre-requisite in the pipeline.
+Prerequisite- To use the Publish Code Coverage Results v2 task in the pipeline, please use the [dotnet 2.1.x] (https://learn.microsoft.com/en-gb/azure/devops/pipelines/tasks/reference/use-dotnet-v2?view=azure-pipelines&viewFallbackFrom=azure-devops) task as a pre-requisite in the pipeline.
+Use the dotnet core task before the Publish Code Coverage v2 task.

-1) Following is the configuration of the .Net code sdk task in the azure pipelines that is used before the Publish Code Coverage Results v2 task:
+1) Following is the configuration of the .Net core sdk task in the azure pipelines that is used before the Publish Code Coverage Results v2 task:

 :::image type="content" source="media/dotnet-core-sdk.png" alt-text="Screenshot that shows the .Net Core Sdk task in the pipeline.":::